RanvierMUD/ranviermud/docs/extending/areas/scripting.md

 :    NPC is initially created, fires immediately after NPC is placed in its target room.

 `updateTick`
-:    This event is special in that it automatically fires every half second on Rooms, NPCs, and Players.
-This event should be used for any event that is based on time, i.e., NPC should wander around every N seconds or something.
+:    This event is special in that it automatically fires every tenth of a second on Rooms, Items, NPCs, and Players.
+This event should be used for any event that is based on time, e.g., NPC should wander around every N seconds.

 #### Core Bundles